pdaoust/BME280_DEV/README.md

 ## __Version__

+- Version 1.0.7 -- Use default arguments for begin() member function and add example using multiple devices with SPI comms in NORMAL mode
 - Version 1.0.6 -- Merged multiple instances and initialisation pull requests by sensslen
 - Version 1.0.5 -- Fixed bug in BMP280_DEV::getTemperature() function, thanks to Jon M.
 - Version 1.0.3 -- Change library name in the library.properties file